If you cannot give at least 10 great reasons, why someone should come and work for you, then you could be in trouble.

 - Provident fund matching your own contribution but max 10% of your salary.
 You will get 100% of the company contributions whenever and if you resign.

 Don’t make a fool of yourself

-Don’t make a fool of yourself when your HR Manager or your third-party recruiter ask you the question.
+Don’t make a fool of yourself when your HR Manager, or your third-party external recruiter, asks you the question.

 Or God forbid, when a candidate you are interviewing is asking: Why should I come and work for you and your company?